ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 There can be configured a maximum of 10 secrets per client.

-FoxIDs support the UserInfo endpoint defined in the OpenID Connect standard.
+FoxIDs support the OpenID Connect UserInfo endpoint.

 ### Configuration
 The relaying party (RP) client (application) is configured in a FoxIDs track as an OpenID Connect down-party client.